 With all the hustle and bustle of the season, though, I know you don’t have a whole lot of shop time.
 Luckily, this DIY Christmas Lantern Post won’t take much time to build and can also help you clean up that scrap pile!

-I’m teaming up with 11 other talented builder bloggers to bring you one fun Christmas themed project each day between Dec.
-1 to Dec.
-12. You can find all the links to the projects as they go live at the bottom of this post.
-We are calling it the 12 Days of a DIY Christmas and I’m so excited to be sharing with you!
+I’m teaming up with 11 other talented builder bloggers to bring you one fun Christmas themed project each day and we are calling it the 12 Days of a DIY Christmas.
+You can find the other 11 projects linked below 🙂

 I’m seriously so excited about this little lantern post!
 Isn’t it so cute wrapped in garland and lights??
 It’s actually really cute without the garland and lights, too, so once the holidays are over, you can still keep it around 😉